 The most important thing I learned was that the art of an actor—memorizing lines, realizing words—is harder than they make it look.
 Madeleine described it beautifully.
 “My memorization of your words felt like a piece of knitting, but without the needle holding the stitches in place.
 Changing a word would be like pulling the yarn.
 We could then lose more stitches and the piece would unravel.
 That’s why I couldn’t change the words.
 It seemed unwise to pull on the yarn.”

-The day of the play was a little crazy, since I had been planning a surprise party for an out-of-town friend since long before I wrote the play—and I never expected to win.
+On my birthday, August 10th, I sat around a table with my friends trying to figure out a name for the play.
+August 21st, less than five weeks after I wrote the first draft, was Flash Mob Play Day.
+A crazy day, since I had been planning a surprise party for an out-of-town friend for months—and I never expected to win the competition.
 But muses love chaos, and I did my best to step up, schlepping a roasted turkey in the morning and a movie camera and piles of props later.
-The glorious upside was a crowd of glamorous onlookers who came over from the party…and toasted me generously afterwards when I went to corral my things.
+The glorious upside was a crowd of glamorous onlookers who came over from the party…and toasted me generously afterwards when I went to corral my props for Be Mused.

 The sun sparkled on the lake.
 The Artist whined and the Wino waxed, confusing the heck out of passersby who sometimes walked right through the center of the “stage.”
 The Muse rose her inspiring arms and surrounded the Artist, and the wind fluttered in, another actor in the scene.
 The show played for three audiences, some of them soaking up every line and delivering every laugh.
 Then the angle of the light changed, cars honked.
 And somewhere…a goose crossed a street.